0daylabs/0daylabs.github.io/_posts/2019/Android/2019-09-18-deep-dive-into-Android-security.md

 title: Dive deep into Android Application Security - OWASP MSTG Uncrackable level 1 writeup
 categories:
 - android
 summary: Uncrackable Apps for Android is a collection of mobile reversing challenges maintained by the OWASP MSTG (Mobile Security Testing Guide) authors.
 Cracking and solving these challenges is a fun way to learn Android security.
-Here, in this writeup, we will dive deep into Android and use several different ways to solve the same problem !
 description: Uncrackable Apps for Android is a collection of mobile reversing challenges maintained by the OWASP MSTG (Mobile Security Testing Guide) authors.
 Cracking and solving these challenges is a fun way to learn Android security.
-Here, in this writeup, we will dive deep into Android and use several different ways to solve the same problem !
 ---

 ## Introduction